siddharthmaredu/siddharthmaredu.github.io/_posts/2020-02-28-sample-markdown.md

 <h2 id="tableau-visualization">Visualization of Products Performance using Tableau</h2>

 - Produced visualizations that demonstrate product analyses and its review trends.
-- [Do checkout here](https://public.tableau.com/app/profile/siddharth.maredu/viz/SiddharthExamStory/Story1?publish=yes) for an Interactive dashboard that provides clear insights into product performance, consumer feedback trends and actionable insights for consumer decision making.
+- <a href="https://public.tableau.com/app/profile/siddharth.maredu/viz/SiddharthExamStory/Story1?publish=yes" target="_blank">Do checkout here</a> for an Interactive dashboard that provides clear insights into product performance, consumer feedback trends and actionable insights for consumer decision making.

 ---